Teksta versija

 1) who is a citizen of Latvia and does not have a dual citizenship;

-2) who has attained the age of 30 years;
+2) who has attained 30 years of age;

 3) who has acquired a higher education, at least a master's degree, or an education equalised according to the laws and regulations of Latvia;

-4) who is fluent in the Latvian language and at least two foreign languages;
+4) who is proficient in the official language and in at least one official language of the European Union;

 5) who has knowledge and practical experience in the field of human rights and protection of rights;